 A population dynamics model was applied to predict the stock dynamics and weight-at-age (14 age groups) of the Bothnian Sea herring assuming alternative fishing effort scenarios (see next paragraph).
-Weights-at-age were modeled with the von Bertalanffy growth equation, which was modified to allow density dependence.
-Spawning stock biomass and recruitment estimates in ICES (13) were applied to generate a Beverton-Holt-type stock-recruitment model, which has been found suitable for Bothnian Sea herring stocks (13).
-Detailed description of the model is given by Peltonen et al. (14).
-Four scenarios for fish stock dynamics and weights-at-age, over two decades from 2005 to 2025, were generated by changing fishing mortality rates (F): i) present F(F = 0.15) maintained; ii) 50% increase in F; iii) 100% increase in F; and iv) 50% decrease in F. Natural mortality rates (M = 0.20) were expected to remain at the present level.
+Weights-at-age were modeled with the von 23 Bertalanffy growth equation, which was modified to allow density dependence.
+Spawning stock biomass and recruitment estimates in ICES (12) were applied to generate a Beverton-Holt-type stock-recruitment model, which has been found suitable for Bothnian Sea herring stocks (12).
+Detailed description of the model is given by Peltonen et al. (2006).
+Four scenarios for fish stock dynamics and weights-at-age, over two decades from 2005 to 2025, were generated by changing fishing mortality rates (F): i) present F(F=0.15) maintained; ii) 50% increase in F; iii) 100% increase in F; and iv) 50% decrease in F. Natural mortality rates (M=0.20) were expected to remain at the present level.
 Mean weight-at-age and number of herring in catch from year 2020 were taken and used in subsequent estimations of future human intake.

-Mean weight-at-age values from the population model were used in a "Wisconsin type" (15) bioenergetics accumulation model to predict the accumulation of 17 PCDD/F and 12 PCB congeners into tissues of herring from their diet.
-The physiological parameters for the model were set according to Rudstam (16) with minor adjustments (14).
+Mean weight-at-age values from the population model were used in a "Wisconsin type" (13) bioenergetics accumulation model to predict the accumulation of 17 PCDD/F and 11 PCB congeners into tissues of herring from their diet.
+The physiological parameters for the model were set according to Rudstam (15) with minor adjustments (13).
 Dietary information, diet organochlorine concentrations and their assimilation efficiencies, as well as environmental factors, were collected from the literature and from databases available to our research group.
 Food consumption estimates were calculated with time steps of one day.
-Congener-specific assimilation of organochlorine consumed by herring was calculated by multiplying the amount of organochlorine consumed by the assimilation efficiencies for organochlorines taken from the literature.
-The complete model is presented in Peltonen et al. (14).
+Congener-specific assimilation of organochlorine consumed by herring was calculated by multiplying the amount of organochlorines taken from the literature.
+The complete model is presented in Peltonen et al.(13).

-From the congener-specific accumulation estimates, we calculated age-group-specific mean WHO ${total}$ -TEqs in catch for all four scenarios.
-These mean WHO ${total}$ -TEqs and the age-specific relative proportions of herring individuals in catch (calculated by the population dynamics model) were further used in the human intake model.
-The baseline estimates (referred to later as status quo 2002) for age-group-specific WHO ${total}$ -TEqs were estimated from empirical data of 90 Bothnian Sea herring individuals analyzed for organochlorines in 2002 (8).
+From the congener-specific accumulation estimates, we calculated age-group-specific mean WHOtotal-TEqs in catch for all four scenarios.
+These mean WHOtotal-TEqs and the age-specific relative proportions of herring individuals in catch (calculated by the population dynamics model) were further used in the human intake model.
+The baseline estimates (referred to later as status quo 2002) for age-group-specific WHOtotal-TEqs were estimated from empirical data of 90 Bothnian Sea herring individuals analyzed for organochlorines in 2002 (7).
 The relative frequencies of age groups in catch in 2002 were calculated from herring population estimates provided by the Finnish Game and Fisheries Research Institute.